-Red Rocks Trail is a 5.8 mile moderately trafficked loop trail located near Morrison, CO and is good for all skill levels.
-The trail is primarily used for hiking, walking, and trail running and is accessible year-round.
-Dogs are also able to use this trail.
+Red Rocks Trail is a 6.3 mile moderately trafficked out and back trail located near Morrison, Colorado that offers scenic views and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.
+Dogs and horses are also able to use this trail.

 Old cemetery, nice views of Red Rocks Park and Denver metro area Start from the parking lot and walk about 100 yards, cross a stream, and continue straight on the Village Walk Trail.
 After 0.4 miles, take the Red Rocks Trail to the south.
 You will see the Morrison Slide rising in the distance.
 As you get closer, you can see the trail switchbacking up the side of Morrison Slide.
 After another 0.6 miles, you cross a stream.
 Just after the stream crossing, you come to the junction with the Morrison Slide Trail.
 Go up the Morrison Slide Trail and you will be rewarded with a pleasant walk along the edge of a 20 foot cliff.
 A nice resting spot is found just before you start descending the other side of the slide.
 This descent is a challenging mountain bike trail, so watch out for the bike riders struggling up the fairly rough trail.
 When you reach the Red Rocks trail, go north to return to your starting point.
 Warning: Other than the two stream crossings, there is little shade on this trail.
 It is best in the morning or evening.

 A moderate hike for baby boomers.
 Very enjoyable.

 I went a few days ago and it was absolutely gorgeous.
 Almost no mud on the trail.

 This was my first trail run and I was delighted by it!
 I'm a slow poke runner and felt pretty good about it.
 It was not too challenging for me.

 A bit icy, signage was a bit confusing.
 Overall a good little hike.